txt/mase/src/doc/README.md

+This is MASE, rhymes with "base", pronounced like "mace".

+MASE is the "why" and "how"
-MASE (rhymes with "base", pronounced like "mace") is a tutorial introduction to search-based optimization methods for exploring models.
+of search-based optimization for exploring models.

 <center><table align=center>
 <tr>